cormullion/Karnak.jl/docs/src/examples.md

 end
 ```

-These labels show the places whose names all Tube-riders know, and see on the platform indicators,  but have rarely visited.
+These labels show names familiar to all Tube-riders - the ones shown on the front of trains and on platform indicators.
+(It's unusual to visit them all, unless you're like [Geoff Marshall](https://www.bbc.co.uk/news/uk-england-london-24203949), who holds the world record for the fastest time visiting every Tube station.)

+## Neighbors

 The best connected station is also one of the oldest: